KannonZenetism/zenetism-field-physics/structural-physics/SP05-time-memory-hypostatic-flow.md

 - The mechanism by which future coherence (L₅) exerts pull on present structure
 - The connective tissue between hypostatic layers across time

 This pull is not retrocausality in the physical sense, but **centropic orientation across structural time** — the attractor-like nature of higher coherence states.
+It is not temporal causation, but structural orientation toward higher coherence states already implicit in essence.

+This influence does not originate in the future as an event, but in essence as a structural attractor already present in Aion.

 ### 5.3 Teleological Attraction